THE SORRY STATE OF AAA GAME & THE RISE OF INDIE GAMES

 AT THE CORE OF IT

 Pope’s vision of creating a puzzle simulator was posed with multiple challenges.
 Mainly, the idea for a narrative and whether it will proceed down one line or many.
 Papers Please, is set in a fictional dystopian country called Arstotzka.
 As an unnamed immigration inspector, your duty is to review documents and grant/ reject entry to immigrants.
-As you proceed through the game you will meet many people who will ask you for help, want to bribe their way in.
+As you proceed through the game you will meet many people who will ask you for help or want to bribe their way in.
 At other times they are willing to pay you for small tasks like distributing little advertisement slips to engineers who are migrating.
 A little further in, you will meet a secretive group called the Ezic Order whose members will tempt you to join their side with the promises of eliminating corruption and a brighter future for the country.
 And even later on, a vengeful father will request you to let a man named Simon Wens through.
 Simon Wens, who the father alleged to have murdered his daughter, will also appear on the wanted criminals’ list.
 At this point you will have three choices: 1) Scare Simon Wens off by showing him the photograph of the woman he murdered (the photograph that the father gave you), 2) Detain him for criminal affiliations, 3) Confiscate his passport, let him pass, hand over the seized passport to the father and allow him to dispense justice.
 Three different courses of action lead to three different outcomes.
 One where Simon escapes and the father is left with no photograph of the only daughter he lost, another where Simon is swiftly detained and justice delivered legally and finally, the one where Simons is let through and the father is able to take vengeance.
 Decisions like these will test you from time to time, ask you whether you are a competent worker or a corrupt fool and remind you that there are consequences for every choice you make.
 In the menu, the levels will branch off based on your choices.
 So, at any given moment if you feel like you don’t want to go a certain direction, you can always go back and make a different set of choices.

 Simulation games are fairly simplistic.
 At least for an avid player, these games are a cinch.
 But we can all agree that it normally comes down to experience.